Five Parent Types That are Killing Youth Sports

-Some parents will make a variety of excuses for their kids’ performance and are happy to share this information with anyone and everyone.
-His/her kid makes a mistake and excuses are given like lack of sleep, not eating properly, playing too many video games and other reasons for poor performance.
+Some parents will make various excuses for their kids’ performance and are happy to share this information with anyone and everyone.
+His/her kid makes a mistake, and excuses are given like lack of sleep, not eating properly, playing too many video games, and other reasons for poor performance.
 This behavior is rather annoying, but ultimately it is more apt to hurt their own child than the overall chemistry of a team.
 Unfortunately, this child might struggle with a ‘victim’ mentality or not learning accountability in all aspects of their lives, not just sports.

 The Coach in The Stand

 When parents coach from the stands, it sends the message to your child and the other athletes that they don’t believe in or trust the coach and the system.
 This is undermining the coach and confusing on the field for the players.
 There isn’t one player who has ever said, “My dad yelling at me from the stands really helped us win that game!”
 Our job as parents is to be positive and cheer the players on.

 Read More Like This Story: Youth Sports Code Of Conduct For Parents

 These behaviors and types of parents make the game less fun for all of us and, most importantly, for our kids.
 If you see some of what I’ve described herein yourself, it’s not too late to make a change.
 Start today by acknowledging it; then become more self-aware and think before you open your mouth, “Is this behavior helping anyone?”
 If not, don’t do it.
 It may take a while, and you may not get it perfect all the time, but eventually, it will become easier and easier.